Northern Shenandoah Valley Regional Commission (South) PUMA, VA

 4.98k people

-As of 2023, 4.98% of Northern Shenandoah Valley Regional Commission (South) PUMA, VA residents (5.45k people) were born outside of the United States, which is lower than the national average of 13.8%.
+As of 2023, 4.98% of Northern Shenandoah Valley Regional Commission (South) PUMA, VA residents (5.45k people) were born outside of the United States, which is approximately the same as the national average of 13.8%.
 In 2022, the percentage of foreign-born citizens in Northern Shenandoah Valley Regional Commission (South) PUMA, VA was 4.57%, meaning that the rate has been increasing.

 The following chart shows the percentage of foreign-born residents in Northern Shenandoah Valley Regional Commission (South) PUMA, VA compared to that of it's neighboring and parent geographies.